Azure/cosmos-explorer/CODING_GUIDLINES.md

 ## Requirements

 Cosmos Explorer has been under constant development for over 5 years.
 As a result there are many different patterns and practices in the code base.
-This document serves as a guide to how we _should_ be writing code and helps avoid propagating practices which are no longer preferred.
+This document serves as a guide to how we write code and helps avoid propagating practices which are no longer preferred.
 Each requirement in this document is labelled and color-coded to show the relative importance.
 In order from highest importance to lowest importance:

 ✅ DO this.
 If you feel you need an exception, engage with the project owners _prior_ to implementation.